-21. The data presented in Exhibits 1 and 2 is available to anyone with an Internet connection and a web browser.
-It also clearly shows that the assumptions in the DMA studies are false.
+21. Exhibits 1 and 2 also clearly show that the [identify specific assumption] assumptions in the DMA studies are false.
 The Sheffrin Report and the Hildebrandt Report are studies with which the Cal ISO hopes to influence Commission decision-making, and possible Congressional policy.
 On the basis of these studies the Cal ISO DMA has accused suppliers of overcharging by billions of dollars in a single year.
 While any economic study may require simplifying assumptions to be made, not to have checked those assumptions against easily available facts is purely sloppy.

 22. In summary, the analysis of monopoly rents contained in the Sheffrin Report and the Hildebrandt Report is based on comparisons of bids to implied “costs”.
 For importers, the methodology used to calculate the “costs” of imports is nonsense.
 It does not rely on a sound economic theory of import costs (e.g. opportunity costs), and it is plainly inconsistent with data easily available to the DMA.
-The credibility of the Sheffrin Report and the Hildebrandt Report with regards to the exercising of market power by importers is zero.
-The excess rents reported in the Sheffrin Report with regards to non-generating importers are at best the by-products of a flawed analytical methodology.
+Because of the total disregard of opportunity costs, no policy conclusions should be drawn by the Sheffrin Report and the Hildebrandt Report with regards to the exercising of market power by importers.
+Even if Sheffrin’s claims of monopoly rent could be accepted at any level any claim of withholding for an entity that is primarily a marketer must be rejected out of hand for the reasons described above..

 The true costs of imports into California are opportunity costs